Basic Training

 .Titus 1:5 | Paul appointed Titus to ordain elders

 .Titus 1:6-16 | This is very similar to what's mentioned in 1 Timothy 3:2-7, regarding bishops, and 1 Tim 3:8-13, regarding deacons.
 When we look at verse 7 here in Titus 1, it appears that he's referring to these elders as bishops.
 However, the difference that we see here, versus what he said in 1 Timothy is that to Timothy he referred to the bishops and the deacons in regard to the role they played in taking care of the church.
 But here in Titus, he speaks more specifically about their ability to convince the gainsayers, those who preach for filthy money.
 They must be rebuked sharply so they can be sound in the faith, for their own good and the good of those they're preaching to.
 I'm thoroughly convinced that since many have not taken heed to these guidelines laid out in the these scriptures, these types of vain talkers and deceivers have crept into the church and caused this big mess we see today.
-I really don't see us as doing much better than them in that time, so I don't see how we can feel like we have any extra liberty to sidestep the prerequisites given to Timothy and Titus, regarding who to ordain to these positions.
+It doesn't appear to me that we are currently doing much better than them in that time, so I don't see how we can feel like we have any extra liberty to sidestep the prerequisites given to Timothy and Titus, regarding who to ordain to these positions.

 .Titus 1:14 | 2 Timothy 4:4; 1 Timothy 1:4 and 4:7 all speak about not following fables.